-Emotionally focused therapy (EFT), Harm reduction, Motivational interviewing (MI), Psychodynamic, Relational, Solution-focused, Strengths-based
+Emotionally Focused Therapy (EFT), Harm Reduction, Motivational Interviewing, Psychodynamic, Relational, Solution-focused, Strengths-based

 My experience as a therapist has taken me to diverse settings and introduced me to many different people, from small children to older adults.
 Along the way, I have learned that no one approach to therapy will work for everyone.
 Instead, I strive to establish a strong relationship with my clients by meeting them where they are.
 Together, we explore the unique challenges that brought them to therapy.
 Together, we zero in on desired therapeutic goals and lay out a fresh path toward positive change.